Reinforcement Learning from Human Feedback

 Its world confined, yet vast within, Each bubble breathed, a tale begins.
 In silent waves, content to roam, The goldfish dreams its bowl as home.

 Crucially, the prompt for the preference data will need to include the constraint.
-In domains outside of academic study, there are far more applications of preference data based on inductive biases.
-These have been shown to enable preference finetuning to have meaningful performance improvements across related evaluations [6].
+In domains outside of academic study, there are far more applications of preference data based on inductive biases like above (relative to quality-based preferences, which most of this chapter focuses on).
+These have been shown to enable preference finetuning to have meaningful performance improvements across related evaluations, such as instruction-following, math, etc. [9].

 Alternatives